 Will I have to wait in long lines and how to avoid them?

 Of course, especially if you visit during peak times.
 If you want to avoid long lines you may want to purchase a separate ticket (usually called express ticket or fast pass) which gives you access to a separate queue which is usually much shorter.
-However, bear in mind that these add-ons are usually expensive and unless there is an online discount you may want to wait until you get to the park to see how crowded it is.
+However, bear in mind that these add-ons are usually expensive and unless there is an online discount, you may want to wait until you get to the park to see how crowded it is.
 You can then easily buy it from one of the many kiosks in the park.

 When I visited, we bought an express pass (in advance because it was cheaper) for both Universal Studios and World of Adventure and although this doubled the price of our ticket we could get into the rides in a fraction of the normal waiting times.
-This meant, that we could be in and out in 20 minutes, while the normal queue is more than 1 hour.
+This meant, that we could be in and out in 20 minutes, while the normal queue was more than 1 hour.
 In this way, we could get to all the attractions that we wanted in one day.
 In contrast, an express ticket was not necessary for Seaworld as it was less crowded.

 On the other side, if you are a solo rider, you may want to reconsider purchasing an express ticket.
 This is because most rides have a separate line for solo rides.
 This line usually moves quicker than the normal queue, but this also depends on the ride and how large are the parties waiting in the normal queue.
 For example, a party of three waiting to get a cart that fits four people will usually be joined by another person from the solo queue.